roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 ## ⚠️ Notes
 - The exe that comes with the extension is 64bit.
 The reason is that the x64 version of Autoit programs receive minor flags from AV engines.
-If you need the x86 one you can dowload it from the main in the repo, or from the attached files in the releases.
+If you need the x86 one you can download it from the main in the repo, or from the attached files in the releases.
 - The program does not contain any malicious behaviour.
 If your AV engine flags it as malware it's a false positive.
 If so, please send `GamepadTokeyboard.exe` (or any associated flagged file) to your AV vendor asking for a false positive review request.